Quotient-Space Diffusion Models: Lie Group and Quotient Space

-Unfortunately, $\SO(3)$ does not act freely (see \defref{action-free-proper}) on $\clMcirc$ in some degenerate cases, \eg all the points lie on a straight line.
-So we define the subset $\clD\subset\clMcirc$ that $\SO(3)$ does not have free action on it; \ie, for any $\bfxx \in \clD$, there exists a nontrivial action $g \ne e \in \SO(3)$ such that $g \cdot \bfxx = \bfxx$, indicating that $\clD$ contains points that have a higher symmetry beyond $\SO(3)$.
-For a converging sequence $\{\bfxx^{(n)}\}_n$ in $\clD$ which converges to $\bfxx \in \clMcirc$ as $n \to \infty$, there exists a sequence $\{g^{(n)}\}_n$ in $\clG$ such that $g^{(n)} \cdot \bfxx^{(n)} = \bfxx^{(n)}$.
+Unfortunately, $\SO(3)$ does not act freely (see \defref{action-free-proper}) on $\bbR^{3N}_\CoM$ in some degenerate cases, \eg all the points lie on a straight line.
+So we define the subset $\clD\subset\bbR^{3N}_\CoM$ that $\SO(3)$ does not have free action on it; \ie, for any $\bfxx \in \clD$, there exists a nontrivial action $g \ne e \in \SO(3)$ such that $g \cdot \bfxx = \bfxx$, indicating that $\clD$ contains points that have a higher symmetry beyond $\SO(3)$.
+For a converging sequence $\{\bfxx^{(n)}\}_n$ in $\clD$ which converges to $\bfxx \in \bbR^{3N}_\CoM$ as $n \to \infty$, there exists a sequence $\{g^{(n)}\}_n$ in $\clG$ such that $g^{(n)} \cdot \bfxx^{(n)} = \bfxx^{(n)}$.
 Since the group $\SO(3)$ is compact and the group action is continuous, $\{g^{(n)}\}_n$ has a convergent subsequence that converges to $g\in\clG$, which satisfies $g\cdot\bfxx=\bfxx$.
 Hence $\bfxx\in\clD$, and therefore, $\clD$ is closed.
-Subsequently, $\clM := \clMcirc\setminus\clD$ is still a smooth manifold.
-As $\clD$ is measure-zero in $\clMcirc$ (since any $g \in \SO(3)$ is non-singular, the equation $g \cdot \bfxx = \bfxx$ reduces degrees of freedom of $\bfxx$), it is unlikely for a real simulation in $\clMcirc$ to hit the set $\clD$, making negligible difference algorithmically.
+Subsequently, $\bbR^{3N}_\CoMcirc := \bbR^{3N}_\CoM\setminus\clD$ is still a smooth manifold.
+As $\clD$ is measure-zero in $\bbR^{3N}_\CoM$ (since any $g \in \SO(3)$ is non-singular, the equation $g \cdot \bfxx = \bfxx$ reduces degrees of freedom of $\bfxx$), it is unlikely for a real simulation in $\bbR^{3N}_\CoM$ to hit the set $\clD$, making negligible difference algorithmically.

-By removing the degenerate set $\clD$, $\SO(3)$ can now act freely and smoothly on $\clM$.
-Moreover, since the $\SO(3)$ action is isometric in the Euclidean space and $\clM$ inherits the same metric, $\SO(3)$ also acts isometrically on $\clM$.
+By removing the degenerate set $\clD$, $\SO(3)$ can now act freely and smoothly on $\bbR^{3N}_\CoMcirc$.
+Moreover, since the $\SO(3)$ action is isometric in the Euclidean space and $\bbR^{3N}_\CoMcirc$ inherits the same metric, $\SO(3)$ also acts isometrically on $\bbR^{3N}_\CoMcirc$.
 Since $\SO(3)$ is a compact group, by \propref{proper-condition}, the action is also proper.
-Now that the action is smooth, free, proper, and isometric, by \thmref{rie-submersion}, the quotient space $\clQ := \clM/\SO(3)$ is a Riemannian manifold and the projection $\pi:\clM\to\clQ$ is a Riemannian submersion.
+Now that the action is smooth, free, proper, and isometric, by \thmref{rie-submersion}, the quotient space $\clQ := \bbR^{3N}_\CoMcirc/\SO(3)$ is a Riemannian manifold and the projection $\pi:\bbR^{3N}_\CoMcirc\to\clQ$ is a Riemannian submersion.
+This $\clQ$ is the concrete construction for the $\bbR^{3N}/\SE(3)$ quotient space.
 Since the each element in this quotient space $\clQ$ is an equivalence class containing equivalent point-cloud configurations, we refer to this space $\clQ$ as the ``shape space''.